dgerabagi/data-curation-environment/prompt.md

 ### A11.
 DCE - Regression Case Studies
 - **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.
 - **Tags:** bugs, regression, troubleshooting, development, best practices

-### A11.1 DCE - New Regression Case Studies
-- **Description:** A separate log for new regression case studies to avoid bloating the original A11 artifact.
-- **Tags:** bugs, regression, troubleshooting, development, best practices

 ### A12.
 DCE - Logging and Debugging Guide